The Heritage Society: Recognizing Today’s Commitment to Tomorrow's Promise

 Charitable Gift Annuities

-A charitable gift annuity is a contract between you and Capital Health Foundation in which you make a gift of cash or other property such as appreciated securities to Capital Health Foundation and in return receive fixed payments for life.
+A charitable gift annuity is a contract between you and Capital Health in which you make a gift of cash or other property such as appreciated securities to Capital Health and in return receive fixed payments for life.
 Payments may be based on one or two annuitants.
 If you itemize deductions on your tax return, savings from the charitable deduction reduce the net cost of the gift.

 A Living Trust is a trust you establish to take effect during your lifetime.
-Terms of the trust can be changed at any time and may enable you to minimize estate taxes if Capital Health Foundation is the beneficiary of the trust remainder.
+Terms of the trust can be changed at any time and may enable you to minimize estate taxes if Capital Health is the beneficiary of the trust remainder.

 Charitable Lead Trusts